pepe57/OpenGateLLM/docs/docs/getting-started/configuration.md

 # Configuration

 OpenGateLLM requires configuring a configuration file.
 This defines models, dependencies, and settings parameters.
+Playground and API need a configuration file (could be the same file), see [API configuration](#api-configuration) and [Playground configuration](#playground-configuration).

 By default, the configuration file must be `./config.yml` file.